XU1hE/BSC-Storage/README.md

 # BSC Storage: Hybrid Battery and Super-Capacitor Storage System for Wind Power Grid Stability

 ## Overview
 This project presents the design and modeling of a **hybrid battery-supercapacitor (B-SC) storage system** aimed at stabilizing wind power grid fluctuations.
 The system leverages the complementary characteristics of batteries and supercapacitors to enhance performance and reliability.
-It is a course project for
+It is a course project for [UoG14002] CONTROL

 ## Features
 - **Supercapacitor Selection & Modeling**: Uses MATLAB/Simulink to model supercapacitors, focusing on high-power storage, specific energy, and power requirements.